hanzopgp/NeuralNetworkFromScratch/README.md

 ## Presentation

 >After coding a really simple perceptron, I wanted to build a multi-layer neural network from scratch.
-I'm currently working on this project so it isn't working yet.
+I'm following [sentdex](https://www.youtube.com/user/sentdex)'s tutorial on youtube.
+I'm currently working on this project.

 ## How to use